MileHacker Logo

 • Be prepared for roundabouts; yield to traffic already on the roundabout.

-• Parking is limited and expensive in the city center.
+• Parking is in short supply and expensive in the city center.
 Strongly consider using the Park & Ride sites.

 Walking & Cycling in Detail